Hello friends, in this article we will know Why are mitochondria called the powerhouse of the cell? So let’s start without wasting time.

 4. Transport of H+ ions along the respiratory chain –

-While moving down along the complex of the respiratory chain 2H atoms release electrons and get oxidised to form water.
+While moving down along the complex of the respiratory chain, 2H atoms release electrons and get oxidized to create water.

 5. Oxidative phosphorylation –